 Navigate to the AWS Lambda console and from t the left sidebar, select the Layers and create a new layer.

-I have already uploaded the created zip file to the S3 bucket and here I’m using the “Upload a file from Amazon S3” option because sometimes in direct upload having size limitations.
+I have already uploaded the created zip file to the S3 bucket and here I’m using the “Upload a file from Amazon S3” option because sometimes direct upload has size limitations.

 Add the Layer to the Lambda Function